ashu70640/ashu70640/README.md

 ## 👋 Hi there, I'm Ashutosh!

-## Software Engineer | FrontEnd Developer
+## Software Engineer | MERN Developer

 ### 🔍 About Me
 - 💻 Currently working on *react js* and exploring *DataBase Domian*
-- 🤝 Open to collaborating on *FrontEnd Developer, Software Developer, Database Developer*.
+- 🤝 Open to collaborating on *FrontEnd Developer, Backend Developer, Software Developer, Database Developer*.
 - 🎯 *Goal (2025):* Deepen expertise in *Full-Stack And Pl/SQl * while contributing to impactful projects
 - 🎯 Seeking *full-time roles in Software Development*